 There are many commercial adapters that will enable some backpacking stoves to be connected to gas canisters that do not have Lindal valve connectors.
 They can be purchased from a number of places but are most easily located through eBay and Amazon.
 There are different manufacturers of these adapters and no doubt quality and reliability will vary.
 I have used just the three different adapters, shown here, and they have worked faultlessly so far.

 Especially common in France, but also found across Europe (mostly northern), the UK and Australia, the bright blue Campingaz canisters are most frequently found with the Easy Clic connector, called Campingaz CV canisters.
-These can disconnected from a stove after first use and are a vast improvement on the earlier pierceable cans, hence them being named, in full, Easy Clic Plus connectors.
+These can be disconnected from a stove after first use and are a vast improvement on the earlier pierceable cans, hence them being named, in full, Easy Clic Plus connectors.
 It is perfectly possible to buy a backpacking stove to fit these.
 I have had no experience of Campingaz stoves in the past forty years as they are a bit clunky, heavy and bulky. but they could be an option for some.
 Alternatively there are adapters that will enable a ‘standard’ backpacking stove with a lindal connector to be used with these canisters.
 They are simple to use.
 Push on, hold down and rotate.
 That’s it.
 The stove can then be screwed onto the lindal valve at the top of the adaper as normal.
 These can be used with the CV270 (355g/230g gas, now discontinued), CV300 Plus (330g/240g gas) and CV470 Plus (550g/450g gas) canisters.
 These are filled with a butane/propane gas mixture at a ratio of 80/20.
 Campingaz were bought out by Coleman in 1996 and various branding can be seen on Easy Clic canisters but the bright blue Campingaz are the commonest by far.

 The Jeebel Camp GO16 adapter weighs 42g and measures 51m x 37mm.
-One thing to remember is that with the additional 22m height of the adapter (when in use) lifts up the cente of gravity of any pot of boiling water atop.
+One thing to remember is that the additional 22m height of the adapter (when in use) lifts up the cente of gravity of any pot of boiling water atop.
 Similar adapters are available from other manufacturers online.
 Obviously quality will vary.